Bonding Squares are knitted in matching pairs.

 Not only this, but many mums find that it really helps with expressing breast milk.
 Keeping the scent of the baby close by triggers the hormones needed to produce and express milk, which is very important as breastfeeding can be difficult for mothers with premature babies.

-For all these bonding squares ~
+these bonding squares ~

 Requirements: